arcadiapage/arcadiapage.github.io/_posts/2025-01-14-introducing-the-mirrors-son.md

 I will be posting selected pieces of flash fiction for this collection here on my blog, but the entire collection of stories will be available though a Substack newsletter that I'm dedicating to this project.
 And I hope that over time, as this collection grows, I can publish it to ebook retailers, but we'll see how it goes.

+(UPDATE: The Substack is now live!
+Sign up to get this flash fiction collection in your email by [clicking here](https://themirrorsson.substack.com/))

 # Is this project done?

 No, it's a serialized work in progress.
 I'll be sharing each part of this project to Substack as I create it.
 Currently, I don't have a set schedule for updates, but I'm thinking it may end up being biweekly.
 One important thing I want to point out is that I am pulling material from my almost 80,000 word fanfic to create these stories, so it's very likely that I'll be updating this project for a while.